-16. Segments
+17. Segments

 The Company operates through two operating segments for which separate financial information is available, and for which operating results are evaluated regularly by the Company's chief operating decision maker in determining resource allocation and assessing performance.
+During the first quarter of 2019, the Company reorganized its business segments to reflect a new operating structure as a result of a change in how the Company's chief operating decision maker allocates resources, makes operating decisions and assesses the performance of the business.
 The Company's two current reportable business segments are described below.

 Work Truck Attachments.
-The Work Truck Attachments segment includes snow and ice management attachments sold under the FISHER®, WESTERN®, HENDERSON® and SNOWEX® brands.
-This segment consists of the Company's operations that, prior to the acquisition of Dejana, was a single operating segment, consisting of the manufacture and sale of snow and ice control products.
+The Work Truck Attachments segment includes the Company's operations that manufacture and sell snow and ice control attachments and other products sold under the FISHER®, WESTERN®, and SNOWEX® brands.

 Work Truck Solutions.
-The Work Truck Solutions segment, which was created as a result of the Dejana acquisition, includes the upfit of market leading attachments and storage solutions for commercial work vehicles under the DEJANA® brand and its related sub-brands.
+The Work Truck Solutions segment includes manufactured municipal snow and ice control products under the HENDERSON® brand and the up-fit of market leading attachments and storage solutions under the HENDERSON® brand, and the DEJANA® brand and its related sub-brands.

 Segment performance is evaluated based on segment net sales and adjusted EBITDA.
-Items not allocated to segment operating income include corporate administrative expenses and certain other amounts that include various support functions, such as information technology, corporate finance, legal, executive administration and human resources.
+Separate financial information is available for the two operating segments.
+In addition, segment results include an allocation of all corporate costs to Work Truck Attachments and Work Truck Solutions.
+Prior period segment information has been recast to align with this change in reporting structure and to reflect an allocation of corporate costs.
 No single customer's revenues amounted to 10% or more of the Company's total revenue.
 Sales are primarily within the United States and substantially all assets are located within the United States.

 Historically, sales from Work Truck Attachments to Work Truck Solutions were recorded at third party pricing.
-In 2018, sales between Work Truck Attachments and Work Truck Solutions reflect the Company's intercompany pricing policy.
+In 2018 and 2019, sales between Work Truck Attachments and Work Truck Solutions reflect the

+Company's intercompany pricing policy.
 The following table shows summarized financial information concerning the Company's reportable segments: